mrhan1993/Fooocus-API/README.md

 > It is important to note that for pytorch and cuda versions, the recommended version of Fooocus is used, which is currently pytorch2.1.0+cuda12.1.
 If you insist, you can also use other versions, but you need to add `--skip-pip` when you start app, otherwise the recommended version will be installed automatically

-next, make a dir named `repositories` and clone `https://github.com/lllyasviel/Fooocus` in to it
+next, make a dir named `repositories` and clone `https://github.com/lllyasviel/Fooocus` in to it.
+You must be use `git clone` but not download zip.
+If you have an existing Fooocus, please see [here](#already-exist-fooocus)

 last, you can download models and put it into `repositories\Fooocus\models`